skeffah2153/skeffah2153/README.md

 - 👋 Hi, I’m @skeffah2153
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning aymt ALX
+- 🌱 I’m currently learning at ALX
 - 💞️ I’m looking to collaborate on with friends on different projects
 - 📫 How to reach me on @alxskeffah